tylergross97/pdx_somatic_variant_calling/README.md

 Somatic short variant calling of PDX models without matched-normals is a common task for bioinformaticians.
 However, it is important to address the unique set of challenges that this task presents, which will be covered shortly.

-This pipeline can be conceptually broken down into two main steps:
+This pipeline can be conceptually broken down into three main parts:
 - Deconvolution (filtering) of mouse reads
 - Tumor-only somatic short variant calling of human reads
+- Lenient blacklisting of human genome-aligned mouse alleles (HAMAs) [1]

 ### Deconvolution of mouse reads
 First, it is important to understand that although the tumor is implanted into the mouse, it originated from a human patient and we are interested in these human tumor cells.
 However, during and after implanation of the tumor into the mouse, there is some degree of infiltration of mouse cells into the tumor, leading to "contamination".
 As discussed and explored throughly in [Jo et al., 2019](https://link.springer.com/article/10.1186/s13059-019-1849-2), this can lead to false-positive variant calls.
 This is because mouse reads can align to the human reference genome and be detected as variants.
 This pipeline utilizes the [bamcmp](https://github.com/CRUKMI-ComputationalBiology/bamcmp) tool, although there are others available to accomplish deconvolution of mouse reads.